dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * Middleware can run before `UseRouting` to modify the data that routing operates upon.
     * Usually middleware that appears before routing modifies some property of the request, such as <xref:Microsoft.AspNetCore.Builder.RewriteBuilderExtensions.UseRewriter*>, <xref:Microsoft.AspNetCore.Builder.HttpMethodOverrideExtensions.UseHttpMethodOverride*>, or <xref:Microsoft.AspNetCore.Builder.UsePathBaseExtensions.UsePathBase*>.
 * Middleware can run between `UseRouting` and <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseEndpoints*> to process the results of routing before the endpoint is executed.
-    * Usually middleware that run between `UseRouting` and `UseEndpoints` inspect metadata to understand the endpoints.
+    * Middleware that run between `UseRouting` and `UseEndpoints`:
+      * Usually inspect metadata to understand the endpoints.
-    * Middleware that run between `UseRouting` and `UseEndpoints` typically makes a security decision, such as `UseAuthorization`, or `UseCors`.
+      * Often make a security decision, such as `UseAuthorization`, or `UseCors`.
     * The combination of middleware and metadata allows configuring policies per-endpoint.

 The preceding example shows an example of a custom middleware that supports per-endpoint policies.
 The middleware writes an *audit log* of access to sensitive data to the console.
 The middleware can be configured to *audit* an endpoint with the `AuditPolicyAttribute` metadata.
 This sample demonstrates an *opt-in* pattern, only endpoints that are marked as sensitive are audited.
 It is possible to define this logic in the reverse, auditing everything that isn't marked as safe for example.
 The endpoint metadata system is flexible, this logic could be designed in whatever way suits the use case.